Lint trap meaning

 - 5) Vinegar or dish soap.

-After this, you need to remove the lint trap and place it under the running water to begin cleaning.
-Some lint is stuck; all you need is to use a small amount of vinegar or dish soap and then use the brush over it to loosen up the lint.
-Don’t forget to rinse it thoroughly and then keep it aside for drying it.
+After this, you need to remove the lint trap and place it under running water to begin cleaning.
+Some lint is stuck; all you need to do is use a small amount of vinegar or dish soap and then brush over it to loosen up the lint.
+Don’t forget to rinse it thoroughly and then keep it aside for drying.
 While drying up, blow a vacuum to wipe out any loose lint in the dryer.

-The cleaning of the lint is as vital as the safety of a device.
-You need to clean it once a year and return it; it may save power and work more efficiently, eliminating the fire risks.
+Lint cleaning is as vital as device safety.
+You need to clean it once a year and return it; it may save power and work more efficiently, eliminating fire risks.

 Where is the lint trap on a washing machine?